Sp3rick/GroupHelp/README.md

 |

-Updating: to update the bot you need to backup database folder only, then repeat installation process and paste there the old database folder
+Updating: to update the bot you need to backup ./database folder and ./config.js only, then repeat installation process and paste there the old database folder

 |